roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  The lifeguard's hands were still around Trisha's ankles, pushing them as far over her body as he could, her bare legs hoisted over her body, so far that her feet were nearly touching the mattress near her head.
 The movement rolled the cheerleader's ass up to expose her twat completely to Dan, and now she grabbed her own legs around the backs of her knees and spread them further, showing off her cheerleading flexibility and spreading herself as wide as she could for Dan to thrust inside of her.
 His cock felt like it was stuffing her entire body full, pumping deep into her pussy, through her chest, spearing all the way into her head, frazzled and wild with lust.
 Ohhh…he's so powerful!
 So rough!

  "Yesss!
 Ohhhhh Dan!
 Yes!!!"
 Her eyes still closed, Trisha's screams echoed through the room.
 A moment later, she felt Dan's hands leave her ankles, but she kept her own hands around her knees, hoisting her legs over her body, spreading them for Dan, swinging back and forth with the force of his pumps.
 Then, she felt his fingers groping at her thin, tight cheerleaders' blouse, even as he continued to thrust and pound into her swollen cunt.
 A second later, he had ripped it open, revealing the cheerleader's gorgeous tits, swaying with the motion of his fucking in her bra.
 Dan yanked the cups down her chest, and a second later, Trisha felt his firm hands on her naked breasts, squeezing gently, enjoying the feel of her soft skin, his palm against her hard excited nipples, sending sizzles of joy through her chest.
 The lifeguard grabbed hold of the two generous handfuls, and kept his grip as he began to pump even more ferociously into her, throwing the cheerleader's petite body back and forth on the bed, sending her into a wild frenzy of squeals and screams.
-Report_Story #4